mgaudin/Hy2roresO/docs/user-docs/how_to.rst

    First window of the plugin

 The first parameters you must enter are :
- - the layer which you want to apply the algorithm
+ - the layer on which you want to apply the algorithm
- - the stream orders you want to get thanks to the plugin : Strahler, Shreve and Horton (you can see the description of each of these orders here_)
+ - the stream orders you want to get thanks to the plugin: Strahler, Shreve and Horton (you can see the description of each of these orders here_)
  .. _here: ../user-docs/presentation.html

 Click on **Next** to go to the next parameters.